Laurel Clark

-Laurel Blair Clark (née Salton; March 10, 1961 – February 1, 2003) was a NASA astronaut, medical doctor, United States Navy captain, and Space Shuttle mission specialist.
-Clark died along with her six fellow crew members in the Space Shuttle Columbia disaster.
-She was posthumously awarded the Congressional Space Medal of Honor.
+Laurel Blair Clark (née Salton; March 10, 1961 – February 1, 2003) was an American NASA astronaut, medical doctor, United States Navy captain, and Space Shuttle mission specialist.
+She died along with her six fellow crew members in the Space Shuttle Columbia disaster.
+Clark was posthumously awarded the Congressional Space Medal of Honor.

 Early and personal life

-Clark was born in Ames, Iowa, but considered Racine, Wisconsin to be her hometown.
-Clark was a member of the Gamma Phi Beta sorority at the University of Wisconsin - Madison.

-She held a Federal Communications Commission (FCC) issued Technician Class amateur radio license with the call sign KC5ZSU.
+Clark was born in Ames, Iowa, but considered Racine, Wisconsin, her hometown.
+Clark was a member of the Gamma Phi Beta sorority at the University of Wisconsin–Madison and held a Federal Communications Commission (FCC) issued Technician Class amateur radio license with the call sign KC5ZSU.

-She is survived by her husband, fellow former U.S. Navy captain and NASA flight surgeon Dr. Jonathan Clark (who was part of an official NASA panel that prepared the final 400-page report about the Space Shuttle Columbia disaster), and son, Iain, who was born in 1996.
+Clark is survived by her husband, fellow former U.S. Navy captain and NASA flight surgeon Dr. Jonathan Clark (who was part of an official NASA panel that prepared the final 400-page report about the Space Shuttle Columbia disaster), and son Iain who was born in 1996.